-Lots of people come into his shop and ask him to perform misguided repairs they’ve heard about from friends or read about on the Internet.
-We’ve asked Gary to set the record straight about guitarists’ biggest misconceptions.
+Lots of people come into his shop and ask him to perform misguided repairs they’ve heard about from friends or read about on the internet.
+Here, Brawer sets the record straight about guitarists’ biggest misconceptions.

 Nope!
-EVH has his trem set to go down only—no up-trem.
+EVH had his trem set to go down only – no up-trem.
 Think about it: That’s the only way his D-Tuna could drop his low string a whole-step without making the others go out of tune.
 Any whammy work on a Van Halen record where the pitch rises is the result of Ed depressing the bar first and then hitting the chord or harmonic.

 No!
 All you have to do to debunk this is hear Billy Gibbons playing with a .007 for his high E. Santana, Tony Iommi, Brian May, and a host of others have used .008s and had tone of the gods.

 4. The Wood Has Nothing To Do With The Sound Of An Electric Guitar.
 It’s Just A Place To Put Pickups

 If that was true you could take the pickups out of your best sounding guitar and put them in anything and your sound would follow.
 We have tried.
 It does not work.

 5. My Guitar Is Going Out Of Tune, I Need New Tuners

 No – or not usually.
 It’s always a possibility, but more often than not it’s something like putting the strings on wrong, a sticky nut, or a moving bridge or tailpiece.